Footprints from Carnivorous Dinosaur Unearthed in Australia

 To view a range of dinosaur models including Allosaurus: Dinosaur Toys for Boys and Girls – Dinosaur Models

 The habitat was indeed very harsh and the prehistoric animals that inhabited the polar forests of lichen covered conifers and ferns had to adapt to these conditions.
-Perhaps the limited amount of food ensured that the meat-eaters in the area remained relatively small compared to the cousins further north.
+Perhaps the limited amount of food ensured that the meat-eaters in the area remained relatively small compared to their cousins further north.